jspoelstra/yacht-cabin-auction/PRD.md

 **Complexity Level**: Light Application (multiple features with basic state) This is a real-time auction system with role-based access, persistent state management, and automated pricing algorithms.
 It requires coordination between multiple users but doesn't involve complex external integrations.

+## Deployment Architecture

+### Containerization
+The application will be packaged as a Docker container to ensure consistent deployment across environments.
+This enables:
+- **Portability** - Run the same container locally, in testing, and in production
+- **Isolation** - Self-contained environment with all dependencies
+- **Scalability** - Easy deployment to Azure Container Services

+### Azure Container Services Deployment
+The application will be deployed to Azure Container Apps (or Azure Container Instances), providing:
+- **Managed container hosting** - Azure handles infrastructure and scaling
+- **HTTPS endpoints** - Secure access for all participants
+- **Container restart resilience** - Automatic recovery from failures
+- **Environment configuration** - Secure management of admin credentials and settings

+### State Management
+For initial deployment, the application uses in-memory state or a local KV store within the container:
+- **Acceptable trade-off** - State loss on container restart is acceptable for this use case (auction can be reset)
+- **Simplicity** - No external database dependencies reduces complexity
+- **Performance** - In-memory operations provide fastest response times for real-time updates
+- **Future considerations** - Could migrate to persistent storage (Azure Redis, Cosmos DB) if requirements change

+### Real-time Synchronization
+Multiple participants must see live updates simultaneously:
+- **Technology** - WebSockets or Server-Sent Events (SSE) for push-based updates
+- **Broadcast mechanism** - When any participant submits a bid, all connected clients receive updated auction state
+- **Connection management** - Handle client disconnections and reconnections gracefully
+- **State consistency** - All participants see the same auction state in real-time

 ## Essential Features

 ### Admin Setup